RagnarJensen/Z-CAM-E1-IO/Breadboard/README.md

 Here's another of my cables, in the breadboard.

-![Blue cable in BB odd pins](connector_odd_pins.png) Odd numbered pins, showing pin 11 connected to ground (orange wire) and the pull-up resistor for i2c pin 7 (blue wire).
+![Blue cable in BB odd pins](connector_odd_pins.png) Odd numbered pins, showing pin 11 connected to the breadboard's ground rail (orange and green wires) and the pull-up resistor for i2c pin 7 (blue wire).
 In the background, you can see that I've not used a coaxial cable for the CVBS connector.
 For short runs of composite video, a twisted pair suffices.
 ![Blue cable in BB even pins](connector_even_pins.png) Even numbered pins.
 No pins 10 and 12 (CVBS), since they go directly from the camera to the RCA connector.